huitema/draft-huitema-ccwg-bbr-realtime/draft-huitema-ccwg-bbr-realtime.md

 The hypothesis is that the application never sends faster than pacing permits, so there is some kind of negative feedback loop.

 The downward spiral may be compounded by the practice of resetting streams that have fallen behind.
-This is line with discussions in MoQ.
-A new stream will be restarted for the next block of frames, starting with the next I-Frame.
+A new stream will be restarted for the next block of frames, starting with the next I-Frame, using the "stream per group" approach defined in
+{{I-D.ietf-moq-transport}}.
 The application will try to send more data at that point, but the probing rate will stay low until until the next "probe BW UP" phase, which may be a few seconds away.
 When BBR probes for more data, the high speed stream may have already been reset, and the offered bandwidth will not really "push up" the data rate.

-## Lingering in Probe BW UP state
+## Lingering in Probe BW UP state {#lingering}

+The offered rate of real-time application alternates between rare peaks during the transmission of I-Frames, and a lower data rate between these frames.
+In a typical setup, BBR will operate in "application limited" mode most of the time, except maybe during the transmission of I-Frames, or if the network becomes congested.

+If BBR reaches the Probe BW UP state while application limited, it will only exit that state when the next I-Frames are sent, which may be seconds away, or if congestion happens.
+When congestion or Wi-Fi suspension happens in that state, both the pacing rate and the congestion window will be larger than the "cruise" value.
+In the case of congestion, the connection will remain in Probe BW UP state during three rounds.
+This will exacerbate the building of queues and the occurrence of priority inversion during congestion events.

 # Proposed improvements {#improv}

-We decided four short term actions:
+We implemented several improvements to BBR for handling real time applications:

 * implement an "early exit" from startup.

 * add an option for rapid start of ProbeBW-Up,

-* Add explicit handling of "suspension" to BBR,
+* add explicit handling of "suspension" to BBR,

-* Study an additional "No Feedback" event passed by the stack to the CC algorithm.
-Normally, picoquic receives trains of acknowledgements at regular intervals, much shorter that the RTT.
-In case of suspension, the stream of ACKs stops.
-The "No Feedback" API would detect that stoppage much faster than waiting for a PTO.
-The stack could thus temporarily stop polling for new data until new ACKs are received, which would limit the amount of data queued in front of the Wi-Fi drivers, and thus also limit the effect of "priority inversion".

-* BBR only increases the bandwidth during the "Probe BW UP" state.
-We want to trigger that "UP" state when the application has new data to send, for example when new streams are being opened.
+* add detection of feedback loss to minimize building of queues during suspension,

+* exiting Probe BW UP on delay increase,

+* entering Probe BW UP after new streams are started

 ## Exit startup early upon RTT increase